MFE 404 is a finance foundation course. Unlike a similar MBA course, MFE 404 is geared half towards technical, data, and computer programming skills.

 The main computer system is https://syllabus.space.
 Expect some glitches.
 First, register in the system, and then enroll into course named welch-mfe404-2021.ucla.

 Office Hours and Learning

-We have deliberately scheduled TAs for many days of the week.
+We have deliberately scheduled TAs for two different days of the week.
 Note that I (the instructor) have already tried to explain the answer to questions in my book, lectures, and classnotes.
 Thus, I believe it may well be better if you first see if you can get another perspective from another person.
 This may well be a co-student.
 It may be a TA to give you a different perspective.
 (Being confused at first when learning is normal!
 Your goal should be to unconfuse yourself by trying yourself and by asking questions.)
 The TAs will also try to answer questions by email.
 Of course, if none of this works, please come and see me.
 I am here to help (though not usually by email).

 Do not expect the TAs to know everything.
 They are there to try to help you, but they are not me—and, besides, even I do not know everything about finance, either!